 Isolate CBD Oil for Dogs

-Isolate CBD oil is nothing but CBD, no other cannabinoids, and, more importantly, no THC.
-When I attended a CBD oil expo, I learned that isolates contain more CBD than a full-spectrum, as much as 90% with some brands.
-If we're looking for the health benefits CBD brings, then an isolate is a great option.
+Isolate CBD oil contains only CBD, no other cannabinoids, and, more importantly, no THC.
+When I attended a CBD oil expo, I learned that isolates contain more CBD than full-spectrum, as much as 90% with some brands.
+If we're looking for CBD's health benefits, then an isolate is a great option.
 Plus, it's more readily available and won't appear on a drug test (no THC).

-Some people disagree that an isolate CBD oil provides the same health benefits as a full-spectrum CBD oil because the isolate lacks the other cannabinoids and terpenes.
-We get a more powerful and effective product when using the whole plant.
+Some people disagree that isolate CBD oil provides the same health benefits as full-spectrum CBD oil because the isolate lacks the other cannabinoids and terpenes.
+Using the whole plant produces a more powerful and effective product.

 Broad Spectrum CBD Oil